SasungKim/EB01/README.md

 - data-cleaning takes input dataset(csv), and outputs cleaned input data(csv)
 - feature-extraction takes in cleaned input data(csv), and outputs extracted feature sets(csv)
 - feature-selection takes in feature set(csv) and outputs selected feature set based on set criterias that reduces dimensionality and improves performance of potential models (csv)
-- model-building is the top-level script that takes in input raw dataset(csv), and generate a trained model along with tested accuracy result (joblib)
+- model-building is the top-level script that takes in input raw dataset(csv), and generate a trained model along with tested accuracy results shown within notebook (joblib)
 - model-testing takes in input text content (string) and outputs the true/false status of the text content based on trained model within notebook

 ### Prerequisites